ryansechrest/docker/vue/README.md

    - Runs `npm install` to install dependencies.
 3. Stops and removes `npm` utility container upon completion.

+When prompted for `Project name`, enter a `.` and press ENTER.

+This forces the project to be installed in the `vue` directory and not another sub-directory within.

+It's important, because Docker has been configured to run the project from the `vue` directory.

 ## 1b.
 Clone Vue

 To start with existing project, clone repository into project root: